How Much Emergency Water to Store: Complete Guide

 | 4 people + 2 pets | 15 gallons | 70 gallons |

-If you’re in a hot climate or expect physical labor during an emergency (clearing debris, walking to resources), plan for 2 gallons per person per day.
-That pushes a family of four from 56 gallons to 112 gallons for a two-week supply.
+If you’re in a hot Gulf Coast or desert Southwest climate, or you expect physical labor during an emergency — clearing debris, walking to resources — plan for 2 gallons per person per day.
+That pushes a family of four from 56 gallons to 112 gallons for two weeks.

-If space or budget is limited, start small.
+Space or budget limited?
+Start small.
 A 3-day supply is genuinely useful.
 Add more over time.

-The basic formula for calculating your emergency water supply is straightforward, but the adjustments are where most people get it wrong.
-Here’s the step-by-step:
+The base formula is straightforward.
+The adjustments are where most people get it wrong.

 Base formula: (Number of people × 1 gallon × number of days) + (Number of pets × 0.5–1 gallon × number of days) = Base supply